You are here

 Recent Communications graduates are managing KWU’s art gallery, working as a team leader at Frito Lay in Texas, managing a storm-tracking company, teaching at-risk kids in Los Angeles, attending graduate school and law school.

-Study theory and practice in these Communications classes
+Study theory and practice in these Communication Studies classes

 - Introduction to Media Writing